zubinchopra/portaldocs/portal-sdk/generated/top-extensions-style.md

 <a name="styling-an-extension-utility-classes-utility-classes"></a>
 ### Utility Classes

-The following utility classes standardize some basic or initial page formatting.
+The following utility classes standardize basic or initial page formatting.

-**msportalfx-removeTableBorders**: Removes all borders from a TABLE element.

 **msportalfx-boxsizing-borderbox**: Changes layout to include padding and borders in its width and height.

-**msportalfx-removeDefaultListStyle**: Remove bullets from a `ul` or `ol` element.

-**msportalfx-lineheight-reset**: Reset the line height back to the default of the current font size.

-**msportalfx-removepartpadding**: Remove default padding on a part template.

-**msportalfx-removepartpaddingside**: Remove padding on the side only of a part template.

-**msportalfx-partdivider**: Sets up a horizontal side-to-side divider within the part.

 **msportalfx-clearfix**: Applied to a container that contains floated elements.
 Ensures the container gets a size and that the DOM element following the container flows the document normally with no overlap.